Reinforcement Learning for Branch-and-Bound Optimisation using Retrospective Trajectories: Related Work

-These issues were overcome by \citealt{gasse2019}, who treated \ac{sb} imitation as a classification task whereby a \ac{gcn} took as input a novel bipartite graph representation capturing the current instance and \ac{bnb} node state and predicted the corresponding branching action chosen by \ac{sb}.
-This alleviated the reliance on extensive feature engineering, avoided the use of \ac{sb} at inference time, demonstrated generalisation to larger instances than those seen during training and, for the first time, used an \ac{ml} branching agent to beat the solving time of a fully-fledged solver with primal heuristics, cuts, and pre-solving activation. \citealt{zarpellon2021parameterizing} furthered this work by intuiting that, given branching is a task of how best to expand and evolve the \ac{bnb} search tree, global tree statistics should be considered when making branching decisions, showing that such information is generalisable across heterogeneous \ac{co} instances. \citealt{nair2021solving} further proposed neural branching; an approach which used a highly scalable \ac{sb}-on-a-GPU implementation to label significantly larger instances than \citealt{gasse2019} and consequently handle \acp{milp} with several orders of magnitude more constraints and variables.
+These issues were overcome by \citealt{gasse2019}, who took as input a bipartite graph representation capturing the current \ac{bnb} node state and predicted the corresponding action chosen by \ac{sb} using a \ac{gcn}.
+This alleviated the reliance on extensive feature engineering, avoided the use of \ac{sb} at inference time, and demonstrated generalisation to larger instances than seen in training.
+Works since have sought to extend this method by introducing new observation features to generalise across heterogeneous \ac{co} instances \citep{zarpellon2021parameterizing} and designing \ac{sb}-on-a-GPU expert labelling methods for scalability \citep{nair2021solving}.

-All works discussed so far have relied on approximating \ac{sb}.
-This requires expensive data labelling processes with limited scalability, and places a fundamental cap on the performance of an \ac{ml} agent, since imitation policies cannot uncover novel heuristics to maximise the performance of a given expressivity-constrained \ac{dnn}.
-Furthermore, \ac{sb} is by no means an optimal branching policy, therefore methods which offer the potential to go beyond it, such as \ac{rl}, are particularly appealing.

-\citealt{etheve2020} proposed \ac{fmsts} which, to the best of our knowledge, is the only published work to apply \ac{rl} to branching \ins{and is therefore the \ac{sota} \ac{rl} branching algorithm}.
+\citealt{etheve2020} proposed \ac{fmsts} which, to the best of our knowledge, is the only published work to apply \ac{rl} to branching and is therefore the \ac{sota} \ac{rl} branching algorithm.
 By using a \ac{dfs} node selection strategy, they used the \ac{dqn} approach \citep{mnih2013playing} to approximate the Q-function of the \ac{bnb} sub-tree size rooted at the current node; a local Q-function which, in their setting, was equivalent to the number of global tree nodes.
-Although \ac{fmsts} alleviated issues with credit assignment and partial observability, it relied on using the \ac{dfs} node selection policy (which can be far from optimal), was fundamentally limited by exponential sub-tree sizes produced by larger instances, and its associated models and data sets were not open-accessed. \ins{Our retrospective trajectory construction approach enables us to use the default \citealt{scip2020} node selection heuristic with significantly shorter episode lengths and improved performance which, as we will demonstrate in Section \ref{sec:results_and_discussion}, facilitates the ability to handle large \acp{milp}.}
+Although \ac{fmsts} alleviated issues with credit assignment and partial observability, it relied on using the \ac{dfs} node selection policy (which can be far from optimal), was fundamentally limited by exponential sub-tree sizes produced by larger instances, and its associated models and data sets were not open-accessed.